Limit cycle enumeration in random vector fields: Future Directions and Open Problems

 \subsection{The Real Fubini-Study Ensemble}

-The Kostlan model is sometimes referred to as the Complex Fubini-Study model, since it arises from the inner product associated to integration with respect to the complex Fubini-Study metric.
+The Kostlan model is sometimes referred to as the ``Complex Fubini-Study model'', since it arises from the inner product associated to integration with respect to the complex Fubini-Study metric.
 The Gaussian model induced by the inner product alternatively associated with integration with respect to the real Fubini-Study metric has been referred to as the ``Real Fubini-Study model'' \cite{sarnak}.

 While an explicit description of the Real Fubini-Study model is more complicated than that of the Complex Fubini-Study model and requires expansions in terms of Legendre polynomials (or more generally Gegenbauer polynomials in higher-dimensions), it has the attractive feature of exhibiting more extreme behavior.
-For instance, the average number of equilibria grows quadratically, and probabilistic studies on the first part of Hilbert's sixteenth problem \cite{LLstatistics}, \cite{NazarovSodin2}, \cite{SarnakWigman} show that the number of ovals in a random curve given by the zero set of a random polynomial sampled from the Real Fubini-Study model grows quadratically.
+For instance, the average number of equilibria grows quadratically, and probabilistic studies on the first part of Hilbert's sixteenth problem \cite{LLstatistics}, \cite{NazarovSodin2}, \cite{SarnakWigman} show that the number of ovals in a random curve given by the zero set of a random polynomial sampled from the Real Fubini-Study model grows quadratically which is the maximal rate of growth as dictated by the Harnack curve theorem.

 It seems likely that the proof of Theorem \ref{thm:main} can be extended to prove a quadratic lower bound on the average number of limit cycles of a random vector field with components sampled from the Real Fubini-Study model.
 However, the lower bounds shown in \cite{ChLl} grow faster than quadratically, having an additional factor of $\log d$.
 Does the average (over the Real Fubini-Study ensemble) grow faster than quadratically?